TelloViz/CPSC323-Compiler/RAT21F Compiler/Lexical Analyzer/Docs/Doc.md

 >main.exe myText.txt output.txt(*optional*)
 3) The resulting output file in your CWD should contain the tokenized printout of your "myText.txt" or what ever you may have named it.

 ---

-### Statically Linked Version

-**Running:**

-1) Open windows command prompt.
-2) navigate to the directory containing the static version of the main.exe file.
-3) Ensure that you have a source file in the working directory or supply a full path for the program to find it.
-4) Run the following command to produce the Analysis output file:
-   >main.exe test.txt output.txt(*optional*)
-   1) The output path is optional and if left blank, will default to a set filename.
-5) You should now have a text file in your CWD contianing your tokenized source.

----